Yulv-git/Search-for-Typos/README.md

 Currently, only some typos are supported.
 Also, binary text are not supported.

 - repeated English words
-- repeated chinese characters
+- repeated Chinese characters
-- typos for English word/string
+- typos of English words/strings
+- wrong Chinese phrases

 # 2. Using